Dresden: Demographics

 As of 2018 about 50.0% of the population was female.
 As of 2007 the mean age of the population was 43 years, which is the lowest among the urban districts in Saxony.
 As of 31 December 2018 there were 67,841 people with a migration background (12.1% of the population, increased from 7.2% in 2010), and about two-thirds of these, 44,665 or about 8.0% of all Dresden citizens were foreigners.
 This percentage increased from 4.1% in 2010.

 Governance

-Dresden is one of Germany's 16 political centres and the capital of Saxony.
+Dresden is the capital of Saxony.
 It has institutions of democratic local self-administration that are independent from the capital functions.
-Some local affairs of Dresden receive national attention.

 Dresden hosted some international summits in recent years, such as the Petersburg Dialogue between Russia and Germany, the European Union's Minister of the Interior conference and the G8 labour ministers conference.

 Mayor

 The city council is the legislative branch of the city government.
 The council gives orders to the mayor (Bürgermeister) via resolutions and decrees, and thus also has some degree of executive power.

 The first freely elected mayor after German reunification was Herbert Wagner of the Christian Democratic Union (CDU), who served from 1990 to 2001.
 The mayor was originally chosen by the city council, but since 1994 has been directly elected.
 Ingolf Roßberg of the Free Democratic Party (FDP) served from 2001 until 2008.
 He was succeeded by Helma Orosz (CDU).
 Dirk Hilbert was elected mayor in 2015 under the banner "Independent Citizens for Dresden".
 He was nominated by the FDP and Free Voters, and was endorsed by the CDU and AfD in the runoff.
 The most recent mayoral election was held on 12 June 2022, with a runoff held on 10 July, and the results were as follows: